-The JV could potentially encounter substantial hurdles accessing the project data and ensuring consistency and accuracy of information without all parties using a neutral platform—particularly if one of the partners left the job.
+The JV could potentially encounter substantial hurdles accessing the project data and ensuring consistency and accuracy of information without all parties using such a platform—particularly if one of the partners left the job.

-The joint venture required all project information be uploaded in Oracle Aconex—a neutral, cloud-based construction document management collaboration platform—to ensure all parties have access to project data before the start of construction.
+The joint venture required all project information to be uploaded in Oracle Aconex—a cloud-based construction information management and collaboration platform—to ensure all parties have access to project data before the start of construction.
 New processes and workflows were established fostering a culture of accountability across the entire project today and into the future.

 Register for the live webcast: “How the Regina Bypass design-build joint venture achieved project-wide collaboration and control” on Thursday, January 21, 2021 at 2:30pm ET/11:30am PT.